thoughtbot/administrate/docs/guides/hiding_dashboards_from_sidebar.md

 title: Hiding Dashboards from the Sidebar
 ---

-Resources can be removed form the sidebar by removing their index action from the routes.
+Resources can be removed from the sidebar by removing their `index` action from the routes.
 For example:

 ```ruby
 # config/routes.rb